Equipment Guide

 WHERE TO PURCHASE YOUR EQUIPMENT

-Pro shops train their staff to understand product and service equipment.
+Pro shops train their staff to understand the products and service equipment.
 Most of their sales personnel will be able to clearly explain why you should select one product over another.
 Almost every manufacturer makes a range of equipment which is appropriate for your skill level and goals.
 A skilled salesperson will make several recommendations and provide sound reasoning for their choices.
-Expect this kind of treatment or find somebody else to help you.
 See our 'Recommended Equipment Vendors' below.

 RECOMMENDED EQUIPMENT VENDORS